 |[ Main blog: A fortunate hive ] [ Blog: Information CLAde ] [ Personal links ]|

 |[ SIVA Conferences ] [ Other conference links ] [ Journal rankings ]|

 |[ Tutorial on 2D wavelets ] [ WITS: Where is the starlet? ]|

 If you cannot find anything more, look for something else (Bridget Fountain)

-Denoising, detrending and deconvolution with BEADS/SPOQ smooth/non-convex penalty with quasi-norm/norm ratios for peak-like signals
+Denoising, detrending and deconvolution with BEADS/SPOQ smooth/non-convex penalty with quasi-norm/norm ratios for peak-like signals (like chromatographic data)

 Abstract: Denoising, detrending, deconvolution: usual restoration tasks, traditionally decoupled.
 Coupled formulations entail complex ill-posed inverse problems.
 We propose PENDANTSS for joint trend removal and blind deconvolution of sparse peak-like signals.
 It blends a parsimonious prior with the hypothesis that smooth trend and noise can somewhat be separated by low-pass filtering.
 We combine the generalized pseudo-norm ratio SOOT/SPOQ sparse penalties lp/lq with the BEADS ternary assisted source separation algorithm.
 This results in a both convergent and efficient tool, with a novel Trust-Region block alternating variable metric forward-backward approach.
 It outperforms comparable methods, when applied to typically peaked analytical chemistry signals.
 Reproducible code is provided.

 Keywords Blind deconvolution, sparse signal, trend estimation, non-convex optimization, forward-backward splitting, alternating minimization, source separation